 Upskilling puts a focus on continuous learning for employees and is quickly becoming a necessary part of progression within a company.
 It helps employees gain the skills they currently don’t have, to do a job they either need to do or want to do in the future.
 Upskilling has been a real buzz-word for organisations since 2018 and has been used to help fill company skills-gaps internally.

-By taking a certified digital marketing course, you’ll be able to learn more about digital marketing and gain the knowledge, practical techniques and tools required to utilise this essential marketing method.
+By taking a DMI Certified Digital Marketing Qualification, you’ll be able to learn more about digital marketing and gain the knowledge, practical techniques and tools required to utilise this essential marketing method.
 You’ll also gain an industry recognised accreditation with a certificate to support your knowledge.

-There are typically three types of employees when it comes to career paths:
+There are typically three types of employees when it comes to careers:

-Neither of the above is the right or wrong format to follow.
-What you want from a career depends entirely on you and your goals.
+Neither of the above is the best or worst format to follow.
+Remember to do (or be) what you want to.
+Understandig what works best for you, career-wise, depends entirely on you and your goals.
 With each style, there comes different pros and cons, which is why personal preference plays a part.
 A lifetime in the same job and company provides excellent job security, pensions and growth.
 Changing career after a decade or two in the same industry might bring new life to an otherwise mundane work week while offering better work/life balance.
 Constantly moving may give you that spontaneity you desire and allow you to work on new projects and meet new people, often.

 For those who are considering a change of career, the Guardian gave some great advice.
 In summary, they proposed that before you consider a career change, you should:

 We’ll add to that and say that if you are considering a career change, start studying for it with a reputable, award-winning organisation, like e-Careers, to ensure you have high-quality materials, delivered professionally and in a way that is easy to understand and have success in.
 Some jobs, like Cyber Security, require you to be certified and offer different levels, so consider how far you need to take the courses to have success in a new job, and study to that level.